carlobernardini/orizzonte/README.md

 ## Usage

-The organization of Orizzonte is simple: first you have the encapsulating Orizzonte component, then there are groups and every group holds one or more filters of its own.
+The organization of Orizzonte is simple: first you have the encapsulating Orizzonte component, then there are [groups](#group--component) and every group holds one or more [filters](#filters) of its own.
-Groups can be in- or excluded from the Orizzonte bar, so users can include only what is relevant to them.
+Groups can be added and removed from the Orizzonte bar, so users can include only what is relevant to them.
 Whenever field values change, Orizzonte will compute a new query object with all new values from all groups that are currently visible.
 Here is a basic example.

 ```js